RiyaLdn/Web-App-DevOps-Project/README.md

 ### Containerization Process

-A Dockerfile is used for this application, encapsulating all necessary dependencies and configuration settings.
+A Dockerfile is used to containerize this application, encapsulating all necessary dependencies and configuration settings.
 In particular:

 - It defines the steps required to build the Docker image for the application.
 - Sets up the working directory.